 Manuel Barragan, Strategy & Policy Manager

 Manuel joined the Artibus team early on, and has worked for the company for over 4 years.
 Focusing on stability and strategy, his education in human rights & administration of justice has proved a boon in business settings.
-He’s also well into foosball.
+He’s also a keen player or many sports, and has a particular love of foosball.

 Jeremy Rose, Industry Manager: Built Environment

-Jeremy Rose is Industry Manager for Artibus Innovation, the Skills Service Organisation responsible for the development of the construction and property service training packages.
+Jeremy Rose is Industry Manager: Built Environment for Artibus Innovation, the Skills Service Organisation responsible for the development of the construction and property service training packages.
 Jeremy has 15 years’ experience in the Vocational Education and Training and industry workforce development sectors.